 - Took a Level in Badass: He's a lot more pro-active in the series than he was in the movie, Fridge Brilliance kicking in when one is considered "dad" by a 150-ft second-generation mutated lizard.

-- Tuckerization: Named after creature/visual designer Patrick Tatopoulos's daughter.
+- Tuckerization: Named after creature/visual designer Patrick Tatopoulos, who worked on the 1998 film.

 - The Worm Guy: The Trope Namer, and occasionally still called by it despite having changed the purview of his "research" to studying a giant lizard.

 - Ascended Extra: She was a minor character in the film who largely disappeared after Godzilla appeared in New York.
 Here, she is given a much larger role.

 - Betty and Veronica: Serves as the Betty to Audrey's Veronica.
 Elsie is a down-to-earth scientist who occasionally flirts with Nick (especially to annoy Audrey), while Audrey is an ambitious anchorwoman who is actively in an relationship with Nick.

 - The Chick: Generally the most level-headed member of the team.

 - Deadpan Snarker: Many of her lines are this.